Pooyash1998/oocc/UserManual.md

 ### Stats Report

-With the `"Get Report"`- button the user can download a report in .txt format, with a number of statistics about the displayed graph and the object centric eventlog it is based on.
+With the `"Get Report`- button the user can download a report in .txt format, with a number of statistics about the displayed graph and the object centric eventlog it is based on.
 The report includes information such as the number of events, process executions, variants and activities in the event log, and the number of the implicit and explicit nodes and edges of the graph such as the precision and recall metrics.

 ### Graph Save